Mavericks vs. Rockets Prediction & Picks - December 22

 Mavericks Performance Insights

-- With 119.0 points scored per game and 117.7 points allowed, the Mavericks are sixth in the NBA offensively and 21st defensively.
+- The Mavericks score 119 points per game and give up 117.7, ranking them sixth in the league offensively and 21st defensively.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.